A chronology of key events:

 1598 - Dutch claim the uninhabited island and rename it after their head of state, Maurice, Prince of Orange and Count of Nassau.

-1664-1710 - Second Dutch attempt at colonisation fails.
-The Dutch withdraw permanently.
+1664-1710 - Dutch withdraw after repeated attempts at colonisation.
 By this time the dodo - a unique bird found only on Mauritius - has become extinct.
-Pirates inhabit the island.

-1715 - French East India Company claims Mauritius for France, renames it Ile de France.
+1715 - French East India Company claims Mauritius for France.

 1796 - Settlers break away from French control when the government in Paris attempts to abolish slavery.